 The Senate is working on its own version.
-Sen. Marco Rubio (R-Fla.), who chairs the Senate Committee on Small Business and Entrepeneurship, is seeking to extend the eight-week rehiring deadline to 16 weeks instead of the 24 weeks in the House bill.
-Rubio tweeted that the House bill is "good," but expressed concerns that some provisions of the legislation could lead to "unintended consequences."
+Sen. Marco Rubio (R-Fla.), who chairs the Senate Committee on Small Business and Entrepreneurship, is seeking to extend the eight-week rehiring deadline to 16 weeks instead of the 24 weeks in the House bill.
+Rubio tweeted that the House bill is “good,” but expressed concerns that some provisions of the legislation could lead to “unintended consequences.”

 NAHB continues to urge Congress to ensure the PPP guidelines align with congressional intent to allow more workers in the residential construction sector to access the loan program.
 Specifically, NAHB is urging Congress to provide a waiver from eligibility restrictions in the existing Small Business Administration 7(a) loan program to allow single-family and multifamily home builders, land developers, multifamily property owners and 501(c)(6) organizations access to the PPP.